qw3red/autohero/README.md

 # how to run project
 clone repo via git

-go to root folder and run ./gradlew test
+go to root folder, open terminal and run ./gradlew test